mattiamtzlr/ratatoskr/README.md

 Below is the full electronics schematic of ratatoskr.

 <p align="center"><img width="90%" src="./img/schematic.png"></p>
-Note that the exact pinout of the components might differ to the actual parts, as there are generally many different versions available.
+Note that the exact pinout of the components might differ depending on the manufacturer and version of each part.

 ### Firmware and Software